pomerium/pomerium/docs/guide/readme.md

 lang: en-US
 meta:
   - name: keywords
-    content: pomerium identity-access-proxy oidc docker reverse-proxy
+    content: pomerium identity-access-proxy oidc docker reverse-proxy containers
 ---

 # Pomerium using Docker

-[Docker] is a simple and easy way to start using Pomerium.
+[Docker] is a straightforward way to start using Pomerium.
 In the following quick-start, we'll create a minimal but complete environment for running Pomerium with containers.

 ## Prerequisites